RECORD GRADING ABBREVIATIONS:

 NM: NEAR MINT.
 Almost a new record.
 Record has been played only a few times.

 E: EXCELLENT.
 Surface shows only slightest wear.
 Minimum surface noise.
-Record is visibly not new, but relatively
+Record is visibly not new, but relatively unworn.

 V or VG: VERY GOOD.
 Visible wear.
 Some surface noise,